 - 2 tsp / 10 g coarse sea salt

-- 1 tbsp / 6 g ground galangal or ground ginger (see notes – I like this)
+- 1 tbsp / 6 g galangal powder or ground ginger, see notes

-- 1 tbsp / 3 g dried cilantro leaves (not coriander seed)
+- 1 tbsp / 3 g dried cilantro leaves, not to be confused with coriander seed!

 - 1 tbps / 3 g dried Thai basil, can substitute dried Italian basil

 - 1 tsp / 2 g ground turmeric